 A person will not feel sick for several days to a few weeks after being infected with the Ebola virus.
 When symptoms do develop, healthcare providers can only offer supportive care.
 This involves treating symptoms and complications of Ebola while the body fights the infection.
 Supportive care can include:

 - Oxygen and devices that help with breathing

 - Intravenous (IV) fluids to maintain fluids and electrolytes

 - Medications to control fever, help the blood clot, and maintain blood pressure

 - Antibiotics to prevent secondary infections.

-Despite supportive care, 50 to 90 percent of Ebola patients do not survive the infection.
+Despite supportive care, 50 to 90 percent of people do not survive the infection.

-Some Ebola research scientists have focused their efforts on developing a new Ebola vaccine.
-This vaccine may prevent Ebola hemorrhagic fever from developing, but will not be a cure for Ebola.
-The Ebola vaccine is currently being tested in clinical trials.
+Some Ebola research scientists have focused their efforts on developing a new vaccine.
+This may prevent hemorrhagic fever from developing, but it will not be a cure for Ebola.
+The vaccine is currently being tested in clinical trials.